 Probate also opens the door to litigation, such as a will contest.
 Thus, it is typically beneficial to consider probate-avoidance strategies.
 In many cases, restructuring assets and other probate-avoidance strategies are relatively straightforward ways to lessen the burden placed on family members.

-Contact an Experienced Mississippi Estate Planning Attorney Today
+When Should I Hire an Estate Planning Attorney